MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-toascii.md

 To specify a handle to the keyboard layout to use to translate the specified code, use the <a href="/windows/desktop/api/winuser/nf-winuser-toasciiex">ToAsciiEx</a> function.

+> [!NOTE]
+> This method may not work properly with some <a href="/globalization/windows-keyboard-layouts">keyboard layouts</a> may emit several characters and/or supplementary Unicode characters on a single key press.
+It is highly recommended to use the <a href="/windows/win32/api/winuser/nf-winuser-tounicode">ToUnicode</a> or <a href="/windows/win32/api/winuser/nf-winuser-tounicodeex">ToUnicodeEx</a> methods that handles such cases properly.

 ## -parameters

 ### -param uVirtKey [in]